Aung San Suu Kyi

 Aung San Suu Kyi was released from house arrest on November 13, 2010, and on November 23, she was reunited with her son after a decade-long separation.
 She visited the ancient city of Bagan on July 4, 2011, and the city of Pegu on August 3, 2011, both trips accompanied by her son.
 Aung San Suu Kyi met with the Burmese Labor Minister, Aung Kyi, on July 25 and August 12, and met with the Burmese President Thein Sein on August 19.
 Her lawyers said that she had been freed with no conditions, but the military has warned Suu Kyi that political tours could lead to chaos and rioting.

 Myanmar’s State Counselor and a founding member of the National League for Democracy, Myanmar’s majority political party, Aung San Suu Kyi has held a top civilian leadership position since April 2016.
 On February 1, 2021, Aung San Suu Kyi was detained amid a military-led coup while acting within her capacity as State Counselor.
 She has been charged with breaching import and export laws, possession of unlawful communication devices, referring to six walkie-talkies, and breaching a natural disaster law by holding a rally during the coronavirus pandemic.
-On March 1, 2021, she was additionally charged under a section of a colonial-era penal law which prohibits the publication of information that may “cause for alarm” or violate “public tranquility.”
+Following her initial detention, she was additionally charged under a section of a colonial-era penal law which prohibits the publication of information that may “cause for alarm” or violate “public tranquility,” and a final charge of “corruption using her rank.”

 Aung San Suu Kyi is a writer and pro-democracy activist and daughter of Burma’s independence hero Aung San.
 After studying at Lady Shri Ram College in New Delhi and St. Hugh’s College in Oxford, she completed her doctoral degree in Oriental and African Studies at the University of London.
 Suu Kyi returned to Myanmar in 1988 and soon became the face of the pro-democracy movement, helping to found the National League for Democracy (NLD) leading the group as general secretary.
 Suu Kyi is also the author of many books, including Freedom from Fear (1991), Letters from Burma (1997), and The Voice of Hope (1997).